-The Village grew and flourished for many years, and in 2017, once again the Board of Directors revisited the mission of The Village, and while maintaining its high standards for providing quality residential living for its residence, the Board reframing the mission statement to reflect a more personal, individual-centered focus, and the mission was modified to be the VOICE for the Residents:
+The Village grew and flourished for many years, and in 2017, once again, the Board of Directors revisited the mission of The Village.
+While maintaining its high standards for providing quality residential living, the Board reframed the mission statement to reflect a more personal, individual-centered focus.
+The Village's new mission is to be the VOICE for the Residents:

 Each of us at The Independence Village strives to help our residents achieve their VOICE!